deep-sea-tactics/robot/docs/TOOLING.md

 ### Camera Self

-Camera self (in progress) sends your own webcam for quick object testing.
-It connets with the Camera Controller proposed system.
+Camera self (in progress) sends your own webcam to the camera controller for quick object testing.

 ### Camera Mock

-Camera Mock allows you to display a standalone image or a looping video to the camera sender
+Camera Mock allows you to display a standalone image or a looping video to the camera controller

 ## Global SocketIO typings